 To stoke our curiosity since childhood, we have been engaging in quests and object-finding games.
 And finding an object after a long search seems to be an accomplishment for us.
 The same principle goes in today’s website wherein engagement is built with curiosity.
 ‘Zurb’ is yet another website that simply works on the concept of finding cows on the website.
 The idea here is to express how creatively web designs can be done.

 It is the competition that keeps us at our best, performing and moving ahead.
 And for some people, competition is what they eat and breathe.
 Having said this, why not ask the users to compete against each other?
 The best example is LinkedIn wherein the users get points for encouragement and endorsement received on their profile, and the best profile is viewed first.
 Each endorsement upgrades your profile and thus your social standing gets elevated on LinkedIn.
 The result is that industry experts and like-minded people notice you first, and this opens gates for new opportunities.
 This is the reason why LinkedIn has become one of the popular social networks lately.

 Sometimes we are too lazy relaxing on weekends that we tend to solve quizzes to give our minds some boost.
 Having said this, quizzes have been around the corner for quite some time, be it the education system or the entertainment section.
 So why not have the same on websites.
-Many companies with website design service Dubai has to offer, are now harvesting on the concepts of quizzes.
+Many companies with web design services to offer, are now harvesting on the concepts of quizzes.
 They not only generate engagement, but are also effective enough to get the relevant audience.